james-simkins-pittsburgh/deterministic-trigonometry/README.md

 # Note on Accuracy for Arcsine, Arccosine, and Arctangent

- - For inputs with 1000 (or a factor of 1000) in the denominator and a value between -1000/1000 and 1000/1000 (-1 and 1) the fractional result is always accurate to the nearest thousandth for arcsine, arccosine, and arctangent.
+ - For arcsine and arccosine inputs with 1000 (or a factor of 1000) in the denominator and a value between -1000/1000 and 1000/1000 (-1 and 1) the fractional result is always accurate to the nearest thousandth.
- - For arcsine and arccosine between -900/1000 and 900/1000 (-0.9 and 0.9) the result may differ up to 2/1000 in either direction with the error increasing on the nearer to -1 and 1 where the graph of those functions gets steeper (which magnifies rounding errors).
+ - For arcsine and arccosine with inputs between -0.9 and 0.9 with a denominator that is not a factor of 1000 the result may differ up to 2/1000 in either direction with the error increasing on the nearer to -1 and 1 where the graph of those functions gets steeper (which magnifies rounding errors).
 The error gets even bigger from -1 to -0.9 and 0.9 to 1.
- - For arctangent between -4000/1000 and 4000/1000 (-4 and 4) with a denominator of 1000 the function is accurate to the nearest 1000th.
-For arctangent between -4 and 4 with a denominator that is a factor of 1000 it is accurate to the nearest +/- 1/1000.
-For an arctangent below -4 or above 4 it is accurate to the nearest +/- 2/1000.
+ - For arctangent between -4000/1000 and 4000/1000 (-4 and 4) with a denominator that is a factor of 1000 the result may differ by
+ 1/1000 in either direction.
+For an arctangent below -4 or above 4 the result may differ by 2/1000 in either direction.
  - See the note below for arcsine and arccosine below -1 or above 1.

 # Note on Domains of Arcsine and Arccosine

  - Arcsine inputs below -1 and above 1 return as -1571/1000 (-PI/2) and 1571/1000 (PI/2) when that is really mathematically undefined.
  - Arccosine inputs below -1 and above 1 return as 3142/1000 (PI) and 0/1000 when that is really mathematically undefined.
  - This decision made to allow for ease of use.
-If it is important to detect erroneous inputs outside of the true domain for arcsine and arccosine, this error detection should be implemented in the code using this library.
+If it is important to detect invalid inputs outside of the true domain for arcsine and arccosine, this error detection should be implemented within the code that is using this library.